Enhancing Floor Plan Recognition: A Hybrid Mix-Transformer and U-Net Approach for Precise Wall Segmentation: Experiments

 \subsection{Tversky Loss Hyperparameter Tuning}

-Having established the architectural superiority of MitUNet, we tested our hypothesis that the Tversky loss could provide better control over the Precision/Recall trade-off than standard Dice or Lovasz losses.
+Having established the architectural superiority of MitUNet, we tested our hypothesis that the Tversky loss could provide better control over the Precision/Recall trade-off than standard losses.
 We conducted an ablation study varying the $\alpha$ (penalty for False Positives) and $\beta$ (penalty for False Negatives) parameters.

-The results in Table \ref{tab:tversky_ablation} confirm that increasing $\alpha$ significantly boosts Precision at the cost of Recall (visualized in Fig. \ref{fig:loss_ablation}).
-The configuration with $\alpha=0.6, \beta=0.4$ achieved the highest mIoU (87.84\%) and a strong balance between Recall (92.25\%) and Precision (94.84\%).
-While the configuration with $\alpha=0.7, \beta=0.3$ yielded slightly higher precision, it resulted in a notable drop in recall.
-Consequently, we selected $\alpha=0.6, \beta=0.4$ as the optimal configuration for the subsequent fine-tuning stage.
+The results in Table \ref{tab:tversky_ablation} confirm that increasing $\alpha$ significantly increases Precision at the cost of Recall.
+The configuration with $\alpha=0.6, \beta=0.4$ achieved the highest mIoU (87.91\%) and B-IoU (85.01\%), maintaining a strong balance between Recall (92.35\%) and Precision (94.82\%).
+By explicitly penalizing false positives ($\alpha=0.6$), the asymmetric Tversky formulation effectively filters out semantic noise (Fig. \ref{fig:loss_ablation}b), leaving ventilation shafts correctly hollow and preventing text overlays from being registered as physical structures.
+Therefore, we selected $\alpha=0.6, \beta=0.4$ as the optimal configuration for the subsequent fine-tuning stage.